 Going through a Divorce can be one of the most stressful and emotional times in your life.
 Each divorce is unique and the complexity will depend on your individual situation.
-The your first and most important step is to consult with an experience Divorce Attorney.
+The first and most important step is to consult with an experienced Divorce Attorney.

 In order to proceed with a divorce in New York State you must meet the residency requirement and have a ground for divorce.

 Pursuant to DRL § 230 there are five ways to meet the residency requirement in New York State:

 - The parties were married in the state and either party is a resident thereof when the action is commenced and has been a resident for a continuous period of one year immediately preceding, or

 - The parties have resided in this state as husband and wife and either party is a resident thereof when the action is commenced and has been a resident for a continuous period of one year immediately preceding, or